Cyclehoop will be closed from 24 December, reopening on 2 January 2025.

 The abilities of all users will be taken into account when it comes to good cycle parking.
 Some users may be unable to lift their cycles, meaning the top tier of two-tier parking is unusable for them.
 With this in mind, low-level parking should be available alongside two-tier racks for those that can’t physically lift their bikes.

 Do you think we missed anything from our list?
-Get in touch!
+Contact us.
 We’d love to hear your thoughts.